Jessedk03/TICT-SDU1OOP-23/README.md

 ﻿# TICT-SDU1OOP-23 Course
 TICT-SDU1OOP-23 is a course from the Hogeschool Utrecht (HU)

-git clone this repository, open the practicum you want to test with your IDE.
+git clone this repository, open the practicum with your IDE.

 here I will paste all the assignments that are given throughout the course.